Model Kollapse: Release

 In June 2024, Metropolis announced the album, to be released on September 13, 2024.
 The first single Terror Forms was released on July 9 along with a video.
 Metropolis released the second single Demons on August 9, 2024, that was also accompanied by a video.
+The whole album was made available for streaming by the magazine Side-Line one day before release.
+On the same day, Metropolis released a video for the song "Muted Obsession".

 Track listing

 All tracks are written by Bill Leeb and Dream Bullet.